Browsed by

 Red-Necked Phalarope, Orange County, 2019

 I was in SoCal last weekend to visit family and hop around to familiar birding sights.
 It was a super hot weekend, so many of our birding trips were spent sitting under the shade and watching the birds from a single spot.
+For this particular trip, I enjoyed taking pictures of birds.
+After reviewing the images, I noticed things about the bird subjects that I wished I would have noticed in person.

 White-Faced Ibis